Sovahero/Unreal-GoogleDataTableSync/docs/setup-google-oauth.md

 With the keys copied, return to Unreal Engine.

 1. Open `Project Settings → Plugins → Google DataTable Sync`.
+2. Unchek **UseDemoCredentials**.
 2. Paste the **Client ID** and **Client Secret** into their respective fields.
 3. Ensure the "Redirect Uri" is set to `http://localhost:8080` (this is the default).
-4. Open any DataTable and click `Configure`.
+4. Open any DataTable and click `Export` or `Import`.
 The plugin will now use your new credentials to prompt for a one-time sign-in in your browser.

 ### Step 6 (Optional): Go to Production